 The Fondation Magritte is currently developing a range of projects, including its website and publications for children.
 The Fondation Magritte will continue to pursue these activities, while remaining open to new areas of investigation.
 The new Musée Magritte, an initiative of the Musées Royaux des Beaux Arts de Belgique, the Régie des Bâtiments, the Fondation Magritte and Groupe Suez, will open in spring 2009.

 Incorporation of the Authentification of René Magritte’s Works 30 March 2000.
 The Committee for the Authentification of Works by René Magritte was set up under the aegis of the Fondation René Magritte on 30 March 2000 in Brussels.
 The importance of René Magritte’s oeuvre, and the increasing levels of interest generated by it, have led to some false or dubious attributions.
 In order to safeguard the artist’s oeuvre, the Fondation René Magritte has therefore decided to set up an Authentification Committee, with the support of the world’s greatest experts on René Magritte.
 The object of the Committee is to give opinions on the authenticity of works (in any medium) attributed to René Magritte.
 In fulfilling this role the Committee has taken over the enormous task performed for over twenty years by David Sylvester and Sarah Whitfield (authors of the catalogue raisonné).
-The seven-member Committee consists of four experts and three representatives of the Fondation Magritte.
-The four experts are Sarah Whitfield, Gisèle Ollinger, Richard Calvocoressi and Xavier Canonne.
+The Committee consists of eight members and among them three representatives of the Fondation Magritte.
+The five experts are Sarah Whitfield, Gisèle Ollinger, Richard Calvocoressi, Mia Vandekerckhove and Xavier Canonne.